PierreMishra/Watershed-Stream-Delineation-Tool/README.md

 #### Watershed(s)

 This is a feature layer containing polygon(s) of drainage basin(s) that flow into user-specified outlet(s).
 The symbology layer applied to watershed polygons is provided in `script` folder named `watershed_polygon.lyrx`.
-If the layer contains more than 1 watershed polygon, `unique value` symbology was used to assign different colors to the delineated watersheds.
+If the layer contains more than 1 watershed polygon, `unique value` symbology is used to assign different colors to the delineated watersheds.

 #### Stream network

 This is the feature layer containing a polyline represention of the stream network.
 The symbology for this feature layer is located in the folder `script` named `stream_feature_clipped.lyrx`.
 It is a graduated symbol symbology using the `grid code` attribute which gives us the order of a stream.
-Higher the order of a stream, higher number of inflows from lower ordered stream flowing into it, and thicker the blue line representing the stream.
+Higher the order of a stream, higher the number of inflows from a lower ordered stream flowing into it, and thicker the blue line representing the stream.

 #### Outlet(s)